swood-ecology/socs/README.md

 Salinas Organic Cropping Systems Experiment
 -------------------------------------------

-This document walks through the statistical models used by Wood and Brennan in their analysis of soil carbon fractions at the Salinas Organic Cropping Systems Experiment.
-For more information on the methods and results, please see the paper.
-For visualizations, see data-analysis.R.
-We did not generate a markdown for the visualizations because not all of the final figures in the manuscript were generated in R.

 ### Read in the data files

 The data are stored in separate files. usda\_soil\_data has the soil